A Batyrev type classification of $Q$--factorial projective toric varieties: The Batyrev classification revised

 \subsection{Examples}

-In the present section we present some applications of techniques just illustrated.
-Let us start with the case of a smooth projective toric variety to make a comparison between Batyrev's techniques presented in \cite{Batyrev91} and techniques here introduced.
+In this section we give some applications of techniques just illustrated.
+Let us start with the case of smooth projective toric varieties presented along with the introduction of definitions and constructions given above, to make a comparison between Batyrev's techniques described in \cite{Batyrev91} and techniques here presented.